MLinkPlanner 2.0

 Creating the Path Profile with GIS

-If a building affects the qualitative characteristics of the path profile as a critical obstruction, check the building’s height with third party sources to verify its exact height.
-The user can override the forest height information obtained from the Global Forest Change records and set a new value to be used in a path profile.
+If a building affects the qualitative characteristics of the path profile as a critical obstruction, check the building’s height with third-party sources to verify its exact height.
+The user can override the forest height information obtained from the Global Forest Change records and set a new value to be used in a path profile

-Figure 8.
 Path Profile Creating Settings

 Click OK, and after a couple of seconds, the information about terrain elevation and clutter characteristics along the path profile will appear in the table cells.
-The view of the path profile will be displayed at the top right panel.
+The view of the path profile will be displayed in the top right panel.

 Clutter: